 - 1/2 C unsalted, room-temperature butter

 - 1 tsp ground cinnamon

 - 1 tsp ground allspice

 - 1 tsp ground cloves

 - 1/4 tsp salt

 - Cinnamon sticks for garnish.

-To make it, thoroughly combine the butter, sugar, vanilla, and spices in a large bowl.
-Add 2 oz of rum and 6 oz of hot water to each mug, top with 2 T of the spiced, sugary butter.
-Stir to combine and serve with a cinnamon stick.
+- Add 2 oz of rum and 6 oz of hot water to each mug, top with 2 T of the spiced, sugary butter

 There are plenty of ways to enjoy this warming drink, and you can easily adjust the alcohol content by adding more or less hot water.
 Give it a try on a cold night after a hard day’s work.